Principal Investigator is a university employee who has a Full-Time position that includes:

 review and submission.

-- Grants.gov: the official website for government grants in the United States where the majority
+- Grants.gov: the official website for government grants in the United States where most public

-of public funding opportunities can be found.
-The federal government's free website
+funding opportunities can be found.
+The federal government's free website is where

-is where federal agencies post discretionary funding opportunities, and grantees find
+federal agencies post discretionary funding opportunities, and grantees find and apply

-and apply for them.
-It also allows the Office of Grants and Research Administration
+for them.
+It also allows the Office of Grants and Research Administration to quickly

-to quickly set up workspaces for project development with the project manager and
+set up workspaces for project development with the project manager and team.

 |